vgurianov/qm/docs/discussion.md

 and measuring the intervals between them.
 Development time, on the contrary, is used as a measure of the variability of complex systems (quantum, classical, biological, and others), regardless of their relative motion in space.
 "Given the use of a two-mode model of existence, it is possible that one more aspect of time will have to be introduced. ...
 The time of change of the potential states themselves.
 V. E. Terekhovich"

-UML SP uses development time - the <<Exist>> Run() stereotype operation.
+UML SP uses development time - the <<Exist>> Run() operation.
 This operation is performed sequentially (using the Single Threaded Execution pattern) starting from the context to atomic objects and back to the context.
 Metric time is used to record results, as needed.
-In quantum models, for this purpose we introduce a class operation with the stereotype <<Exist>> cRun(), which however is called from the run time of the device evolution.
-That is, if class objects are outside the physical space, then time goes the same for both class objects and instance objects.
+In quantum models, for this purpose we introduce a class operation with the <<Exist>> cRun(), which however is called from the run time of the device evolution.
+That is, if class objects are outside the physical space, then time goes the same for both class-objects and instance-objects.